Cubs vs Marlins Odds, Spread, and Total

 Cubs vs Marlins Predictions and Picks

-The Cubs are 13-9 on the road and 6-4 in their last ten games.
-Chicago ranks second in scoring, tenth in batting average, seventh in on-base percentage, and fourth in slugging percentage.
-On the pitching side, the Cubs are 16th in ERA.
-Pete Crow-Armstrong leads the team in home runs and had a strong series against the White Sox, collecting at least two hits in every game and performing well as a leadoff hitter.
+Chicago is 14–10 on the road and 7–3 in its last ten games.
+The Cubs are tied for first in runs scored, eighth in batting average, sixth in on-base percentage, and fourth in slugging percentage.
+In pitching, they rank 16th in ERA.
+Seiya Suzuki leads the team in home runs and RBIs and, as mentioned earlier, had a great Game 2.

-Starting on the mound for Chicago is Ben Brown, who is 3-3 with a 4.75 ERA.
-Brown has been inconsistent this season, recording only two quality starts.
-However, he has posted a 2.76 ERA in the month of May and has pitched well in three consecutive outings.
+Chicago's offense has been strong over the last ten games, and the pitching staff has allowed three runs or fewer in five of their last six games.
+On the mound for the Cubs is Cade Horton, who is 2–0 with a 6.00 ERA.

-The Marlins are 12-13 at home and 4-6 in their last ten games.
-Offensively, Miami ranks 19th in scoring, 14th in batting average, 19th in on-base percentage, and 20th in slugging percentage.
-On the mound, the Marlins are second to last in ERA.
-Kyle Stowers leads the team in batting average, home runs, and RBIs, and contributed a few hits in the series against the Rays.
+Miami is 13–14 at home and 5–5 in its last ten games.
+The Marlins are tied for 17th in runs scored, 12th in batting average, 16th in on-base percentage, and 15th in slugging percentage.
+On the mound, they have the third-worst ERA in the league.
+Kyle Stowers leads the team in batting average, home runs, and RBIs.

-Starting for Miami is Edward Cabrera, who is 0-1 with a 5.52 ERA.
-He has yet to record a quality start this season, though his recent outings have shown some improvement.
-Walks and home runs continue to be areas of concern.
+Lately, their offense has been inconsistent, and aside from yesterday's blowout, the pitching has been decent.
+Starting for the Marlins is Max Meyer, who is 3–4 with a 4.47 ERA.

+Every game in this series has easily hit the over.
+Chicago has an average ERA, and Miami has the third-worst in the league.
+The Cubs' bats have recorded at least 12 hits in both games, and the Marlins' offense should bounce back from their one-run performance in Game 2.
+Both starters typically give up three to five runs per game, and the bullpens are likely to allow some runs as well.